Holmegård (manor house): Daa family

 On Claus Olufsen Daa's death, Holmegaard passed to his son Oluf Clausen Daa.
 He sold some of the land and later had to leave the country due to his close ties to Corfitz Ulfeldt.
 On his return to Denmark, Frederick III forced him to part with Holmegaard in exchange for the much less valuable estate Hevringholm.
-Broksø and 10 other farms were by the crown subsequently placed under Holmegaard.
+Broksø and 10 other farms were subsequently placed under Holmegaard nu yjr Crpwn.